top of page

 Why fairy tales?

-I'm a huge believer in the idea that stories can teach us theology in a way much deeper than reading information off a page can.
-Our beliefs about God shape our view of ourselves, others, and how the world works--my stories are an outworking of those queries and questions as I wrestle with theological concepts myself and grow in my own faith.
-I hope they bring you comfort in knowing that you're not alone in your spiritual wrestling!
+I'm a huge believer in the idea that stories can teach us about life in a way much deeper than reading information off a page can.
+Our beliefs about our purpose and value shape our view of ourselves, others, and how the world works--my stories are an outworking of those queries and questions as I wrestle with theological, ethical, and moral concepts myself and grow.
+I hope they bring you comfort in knowing that you're not alone in your wrestling!

 Where do you come up with your stories?